sievertsm/ML_CS6350/README.md

 python examples.py -m svm
 ```

 The support vector machine classes can be imported from svm.py.
-There are two classes available to import SVM in the primal and dual domains.
+There are two classes available which import SVM in the primal and dual domains.
 SVM in the primal domain utilizes stochastic gradient descent to minimize the SVM loss.
 The dual form uses scipy to minimize the loss for the optimal solution.
 In the dual form both a linear and Gaussian kernel are available.
 Support vector machine learns a hyperplane that seperates the data while attempting to maximize the planes margin.
+Below is a comparison of weights learned by SVM in the primal and dual domain with various regularization values C.

 ![](plots/svm_weight.png)